msrecec/WebshopApp/README.md

 # Postman

 If you are using Postman to test the API you can import the collection from /postman folder with api calls

+# Swagger

+To use Swagger-UI run the project and go to: <b> http://localhost:8080/swagger-ui </b>